rgbpokka/tp/docs/UserGuide.md

 `[JAR file location]/data/guest.json` & `[JAR file location]/data/vendor.json`

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 Editing the json file directly should only be done by a user experienced with .json format files.
+As failure to follow the correct formatting would result in a corrupted file and would be replace with an empty file.
 </div>

 [Back to Table of Contents](#table-of-contents)